mdishaalam1898/E-Learning-App/README.md

 ## Available Scripts
-1.Get the code on your machine.
+1.Get the code on your machine.<br/>
-2.Navigate to the root directory of the code.
+2.Navigate to the root directory of the code.<br/>
 3.open command terminal.
 4.Run command "npm install" to get all required dependencies.
 5.To run the code run the command "npm start" in your terminal.